How Wrist Doctors Treat Sprained Wrists

 Top Waterford Area Hand & Wrist Doctor

-If you think you or your child may have a sprained wrist, or are having pain in your wrist, hand, fingers or arm, contact board certified wrist & hand doctor Dr. Rehman.
+If you think you or your child may have a sprained wrist, or are having pain in your wrist, hand, fingers or arm, contact board certified wrist and hand doctor Dr. Rehman.
 Getting a complete and thorough evaluation and a comprehensive treatment program will get you on the road to recovery.

+The sooner you begin the healing process, the sooner you can get back to enjoying the activities you love.
 Doctor Rehman will assess your individual situation, and prescribe the treatments that are best for your condition.